Azure/aks-engine-azurestack/examples/dualstack/README.md

 # AKS Engine - Dual-stack clusters

+> The "dual-stack" feature is not supported on Azure Stack Hub clouds.

 ## Overview

 AKS Engine enables you to create dual-stack (IPv4 *and* IPv6) Kubernetes clusters on Microsoft Azure.